felixwatts/crop-planner/README.md

 $> harvest solve
 ```

-That program will run for a few minutes while it explores the vast number of different assignments of crops to beds over the year.
+The program will run for a few minutes while it explores the vast number of different possible assignments of crops to beds over the year.
+It uses [artificial evolution](https://en.wikipedia.org/wiki/Evolutionary_algorithm) to design a plan that maximizes potential profit.
 Once it finds a good solution it will stop.
-You can now explore the crop plan that was generated.
+You can now explore the crop plan that has been generated.

 ```
 $> harvest print